Purvaxx/Hand-Gesture-PC-Volume-Control/README.md

   <img alt="output" src="images/output.gif" />
  </div>

-> This Project uses OpenCV and MediaPipe to Control system volume
+> Hand gesture PC volume control using OpenCV and MediaPipe detects hand movements through a computer camera.
+It recognizes hand landmarks and interprets gestures for volume adjustment.
+The system translates gestures like raising or lowering fingers into volume commands.
+Users can control volume levels without physical interaction, offering convenience and accessibility.
+However, its effectiveness depends on accurate gesture recognition and system responsiveness.

 ## 💾 REQUIREMENTS
 + opencv-python